alphatamago/test_website/index.md

 ---
-layout: default
+layout: default2
 title: Home Page
 ---

 # Welcome to My Jekyll Site!

-This is the content of my home page, which is using the `default` layout and includes a header.
+This is the content of my home page, which is using the default2 layout.